jordyjdb/Assignment---2/README.md

 Each version of my code and my progress are documented from input, starting from input 1.
 This shows the trail and error which includes try to use java to edit a text file to make the output more appealing and easier to understand, however I removed it as I found a lot of the time that the java reader wasnt compatible.
 It also shows my the progression of my Assignment along with my thought process and what I planned to do after each step I took.

-The traversal was the hardest part to implement, which repleaced the temporary use of the du command.
+The traversal was the hardest part to implement, which replaced the temporary use of the du command.
+It goes into each directory and does a du inside, giving the total of each file. both files and folders are outputed by the trav.sh and are then outputted to a text file which is then used by either Basic.sh or File.sh.

 How to set up:
 - create the 4 batch files that have been submitted to Assignment 2